seclaw-eval/seclaw-eval/README.md

 SeClaw is designed as an extensible benchmark.
 We plan to further explore the following directions:

+- **Open-Sourcing SeClaw-Bench**
+  We will open-source the SeClaw-Bench dataset to support reproducible evaluation and further research on autonomous agent security.

 - **Evaluation on More Foundation Models**
   We will release results on representative model families, including Qwen, Kimi, GPT, Gemini, and others, to compare safety robustness under the same safety-risk task distribution.